-XELJANZ should not be initiated in patients with an active infection, including localized infections.
+Avoid use of XELJANZ in patients with an active, serious infection, including localized infections.
 The risks and benefits of treatment should be considered prior to initiating XELJANZ in patients:

-- with chronic or recurrent infection - who have been exposed to tuberculosis - with a history of a serious or an opportunistic infection - who have resided or traveled in areas of endemic tuberculosis or endemic mycoses; or • - with underlying conditions that may predispose them to infection
+- with chronic or recurrent infection

+- · who have been exposed to tuberculosis

+- · with a history of a serious or an opportunistic infection

+- · who have resided or traveled in areas of endemic tuberculosis or endemic mycoses; or - · with underlying conditions that may predispose them to infection.